coderbeez/interior-architect/README.md

 When it came to the Cart App, client requirements drove design decisions.

-Although the app gives the client an opprtunity to sell project content, it's not the main purpose of the site, and she wanted a subtle approach.
+Although the app gives the client an opportunity to sell project content, it's not the main purpose of the site, and she wanted a subtle approach.
 On the project detail page, if downloads are available, costed downloads appear with a purchase button and free downloads with a download button.
 The cart navbar menu item only appears after clicking purchase on a costed download.

 Although the client doesn't imagine a lot of sales, she was interested in knowing what visitors do and do not end up checking out.
-For these reasones, just the cart id is stored in session, with the remaining data is stored in the cart table and available to the client through the Django admin interface.
+For these reasons, just the cart id is stored in session, with the remaining data is stored in the cart table and available to the client through the Django admin interface.

 Stripe Checkout was chosen as the payment option for the site.
 According to the Stripe website it *creates a secure, Stripe-hosted payment page that lets you collect payments with just a few lines of code.
 It works across devices and is designed to increase your conversion.* The client really appreciated: